1Marc/marcgrabanski.com/src/pages/articles/2013-12-17-setting-up-mac-osx-web-development/index.md

 ---
-path: "setting-up-mac-osx-web-development"
+path: 'setting-up-mac-osx-web-development'
-title: "Setting Up a New Mac on OSX for Web Development"
+title: 'Setting Up a New Mac on OSX for Web Development'
-description: "Recently I had a machine break down and had to setup a new one and this is documentation of my setup."
+description: 'Recently I had a machine break down and had to setup a new one and this is documentation of my setup.'
 tags:
-  - "Mac OS X"
+  - 'Mac OS X'
-date: "2013-12-17T07:55:10.000Z"
+date: '2013-12-17T07:55:10.000Z'
 draft: false
-category: "test"
+category: 'test'
-layout: "post"
+layout: 'post'
 ---

 Recently I had a machine break down and had to setup a new one and this is documentation of my setup.